 Harness data to optimise marketing with Data Analytics for Marketing Professional Course!

-Advantages of Data Driven Testing
+Benefits of Data Driven Testing

-Here are some key benefits of Data-Driven Testing:
+Here are some key benefits of Data Driven Testing:

-Disadvantages of Data Driven Testing
+Drawbacks of Data Driven Testing

 Analyse, optimise, dominate markets with Marketing Analytics Training – register today!

-Real-World Applications of Data-Driven Testing
+Real-world Applications of Data Driven Testing

 Example 1: Loan Application System

-In a loan application, there are many such input fields — applicant income, credit score (risk level), loan amount and repayment terms.
+In a loan application, there are many such input fields; applicant income, credit score (risk level), loan amount, and repayment terms.
 With the help of Data-Driven Testing, testers can test a number of combinations for input and evaluate how well this system calculates loan eligibility (and repayment schedules) to various applicants.

-Example 2: Patient Database
+Example 3: Patient Database

 For example, in healthcare applications patient management systems will need to process & store a multitude of data elements like Patient Demographics and their medical history and treatment plans.
 Data-Driven Testing can be used to ascertain whether this information is read, written and stored by the system accurately, test how different data types are handled and that correct outputs for patient admissions/ discharge / billing etc. are produced under variety of circumstances.